ComaToes/ftl-profile-editor/skel_win/readme_for_windows.txt

 * If you get "java.lang.UnsupportedClassVersionError" on startup...
     You need a newer version of Java.

+* If you get "NullPointerException" on startup (at com.sun.java.swing.plaf)...
+    You may have set unusual theme for your OS, and Java's having trouble getting all the info it expects in order to mimic the aesthetics.

+    Tell the editor to use the default Java UI instead of the native theme.
+    Edit or create "ftl-editor.cfg" with notepad, in the editor's folder, with the following line.

+    useDefaultUI=true

 * Error reading profile. [...]
 Initial int not expected value: 2...
     You likely tried to open a saved game while in the "Profile" tab.